olgam4/articles/testing/better-testing/README.md

 }
 ```

-But then...
-A problem occurs.
+However...
+A problem is bound to occur.
 It’s all fun and games until your `Given` now spans across fifty lines and takes five minutes to read… Aren’t tests supposed to be easily readable and intuitive?
 Well, personaly, I’m definitely not fully understanding what I was trying to achieve in the first place, especially not four months after we've merged this.
 Some would say that taking this setup into a private function in your test class would be enough, but imagine: now, you have four more functions to handle whatever case you had and you need to implement the same functions in some other test class because you need your real Domain Object there too...

 I hear you crying: yes but it is perfectly okay to have different given states depending on what you want to test 🥲  I agree: what isn’t okay is that in four months, no one will want to read your `Given` and your test will basically be rendered useless, affecting the trust you had in your application your ability to improve upon it.